BroMarduk/pitft_touchscreen/README.md

 ## Overview

 This fork of the PrzemoF/pitft_touchscreen project is designed to provide support for capacitive Adafruit PiTFT screens in the latest version of Stretch, where the former Adafruit capacitive drivers have been removed.
-In addition, support for resistive Adafruit PiTFT touchscreens
+In addition, support for resistive Adafruit PiTFT touchscreens has also been added and undergoing testing to see if resistive support can be added without the need to revert libsdl1.2debian package to an older version.

 ## Features